 - 6.2.1.
 Team ties, if they occur, will be broken. - 6.2.2.
 First by the computer comparing the total score, then # of 10's, 9's, 8's, and so on. - 6.2.3.
 If necessary tied teams will select one male and one female archer from their teams. - 6.2.3.1.
 These two archers from each team will shoot a 5-arrow warm-up end at 15 meters and then a 5-arrow scoring end at 15 meters. - 6.2.3.2.
 Combined scores of both male and female team members will be compared to break the tie. - 6.2.3.3.
 If the tie persists both the male and female archers from each team will shoot a single arrow at the same target.
 The arrow closest to the center of the target will win the tie. - 7.
 Dress Code: NASP® tournaments are an extension of the in-school educational experience. - 7.1.
 It is important that students remain safe and comfortable.
 Therefore, all student archers must wear close-toed shoes.
 (Bare feet and sandals are disallowed) Clog style Crocs are considered closed toed shoes. - 7.2.
 All coaches should make sure their student archers adhere to their school's dress code at the tournament except for the total ban of open-toed shoes above in 7.1. - 7.2.1.
-It is the coaches and archers' responsibility to keep everything out of the path of the bow string.
-Loose clothing, hair, jewelry (including facial jewelry) may pose a risk to the archer and those around them. - 7.3.
+It is the coaches and archers' responsibility to keep everything out of the path of the bowstring.
+Loose clothing, hair, jewelry (including facial jewelry) may pose a risk to the archer and those around them.

+- 7.3.
 Use of personal music playing devices, ear buds and headphones are prohibited on the range. - 7.3.1.
-Ear plugs to block distractions are permitted if the archer remains able to hear and follow range commands. - 7.3.2.
-Ear plugs must be free of any strings or wires. - 7.4.
+Ear plugs to block distractions are permitted with prior approval only and only for specified situations. - 7.3.2.
+Ear plugs must be free of any strings, batteries, or wires. - 7.3.3.
+Blue tooth devices are not permitted. - 7.4.
 Archers' cell phones must be silenced during their competitive flight.
-Also, all communication via the phone must be suspended during their flight. - 8.
+All communication via the phone must be suspended during their flight. - 7.5.
+Archers are not permitted to have food or drinks on the range. - 8.
 Sportsmanship: Archers, coaches, volunteers, and spectators are expected to respect others.
 Acts of unsportsmanlike conduct will result in disqualification and or removal from the event.
 NASP® officials and tournament directors have the right to make on site determination of any situation not covered by these rules.
 NASP® officials' decisions are final.